Azure-Samples/explore-iot-operations/samples/dapr-service-bus/README.md

 ## Testing

-1. Configure the cluster with [No TLS and no authentications](https://learn.microsoft.com/azure/iot-operations/manage-mqtt-connectivity/howto-test-connection#no-tls-and-no-authentication) to IoT MQ for debugging purposes.
+1. Configure the cluster with [No TLS and no authentications](https://learn.microsoft.com/azure/iot-operations/manage-mqtt-connectivity/howto-test-connection#no-tls-and-no-authentication) for debugging purposes.

 1. Publish a message to the broker using Mosquitto: